 2 slices white bread, crusts removed, torn into pieces

 Zest of two lemons

 - Place porcini mushrooms in a metal bowl.
 Bring 32 ounces of chicken stock to a boil, and pour over mushrooms, setting aside to steep for 30 minutes, stirring occasionally.

-- In a large stock pot, heat 1/4 cup olive oil over medium heat, adding fresh mushrooms once simmering.
+- In a large stock pot, heat 1/4 cup olive oil over medium heat, adding fresh mushrooms once shimmering.
 Cook until the mushrooms are soft and well-browned, about 10 minutes, and set aside.
 Add another 1/4 cup olive oil to the same pot, and sauté garlic until fragrant, about 30 seconds.
 Add celery and onions, sautéing over medium heat for 7-10 minutes, or until a dark fond forms on the bottom of the pot.
 Increase the heat to medium-high, and deglaze pot with sherry, scraping fond off the bottom.
-Add fresh parsley, thyme, and soaked porcini mushrooms, and simmer for 30 minutes, diluting with remaining chicken stock (or more if desired) if porcinis are too strong.
+Add fresh parsley, thyme, and soaked porcini mushrooms, and simmer for 30 minutes, diluting with remaining chicken stock (or more if desired) if mushrooms are too strong.

 - Pour soup into the jar of a high-powered blender, and season with salt and pepper.
 Blend until nearly smooth, stop the blender, and add torn bread pieces.
-Turn the blender on high, and while running, stream remaining 1/4 cup olive oil in through the feed...hole, until soup is creamy and emulsified.
+Turn the blender on high, and while running, stream remaining 1/4 cup olive oil in through the top, until soup is creamy and emulsified.